cpegeric/go-wikidump/README.md

     go get https://github.com/BehzadE/go-wikidump

 ## Usage
 Download one or all parts of the multistream wikipedia dump into a directory.
-Each file must contain the corresponding index file.
+Each file must come with the corresponding index file.

     import (
         "fmt"